 The Chernobyl disaster

-After the Great War, isolationists Senators in the U.S. Congress objected to Article X of this treaty.
+After the Great War, isolationists U.S. Senators objected to Article X of The Treaty of Versailles, which established:

 This political system advocated that the government should own the means of production, for example if the United States owned Standard Oil.